kaisenlinux/manpages-dev/category/Mount/mount.md

        atime  Do not use the noatime feature, so the inode access time is controlled by kernel defaults.
 See also the descriptions of the relatime and strictatime mount options.

        noatime
               Do  not update inode access times on this filesystem (e.g. for faster access on the news spool to speed up news servers).
 This works for all inode types (directories too), so it implies nodiratime.

        auto   Can be mounted with the -a option.

        noauto Can only be mounted explicitly (i.e., the -a option will not cause the filesystem to be mounted).

        context=context, fscontext=context, defcontext=context, and rootcontext=context
-              The context= option is useful when mounting filesystems that do not support extended attributes, such as a floppy or hard disk formatted with VFAT, or systems that are not  nor‐ mally running under SELinux, such as an ext3 or ext4 formatted disk from a non-SELinux workstation.
+              The context= option is useful when mounting filesystems that do not support extended attributes, such as a floppy or hard disk formatted with VFAT, or systems that are  not normally running under SELinux, such as an ext3 or ext4 formatted disk from a non-SELinux workstation.
 You can also use context= on filesystems you do not trust, such as a floppy.
 It also helps in compatibility with xattr-supporting filesystems on earlier 2.4.<x> kernel versions.
-Even where xattrs are supported, you can save time not having to label  ev‐ ery file by assigning the entire disk one security context.
+Even where xattrs are supported, you can save time not having to label every file by assigning the entire disk one security context.

               A commonly used option for removable media is context="system_u:object_r:removable_t".

               Two  other  options  are fscontext= and defcontext=, both of which are mutually exclusive of the context= option.
 This means you can use fscontext and defcontext with each other, but neither can be used with context.

               The fscontext= option works for all filesystems, regardless of their xattr support.
-The fscontext option sets the overarching filesystem label to a specific  security  context.
+The fscontext option sets the overarching filesystem label to a specific security  con‐ text.
 This filesystem label is separate from the individual labels on the files.
-It represents the entire filesystem for certain kinds of permission checks, such as during mount or file creation.
+It represents the entire filesystem for certain kinds of permission checks, such as dur‐ ing mount or file creation.
 Individual file labels are still obtained from the xattrs on the files themselves.
-The context option actually sets the aggregate context  that  fscontext  pro‐ vides, in addition to supplying the same label for individual files.
+The context option actually sets the aggregate context that fscontext provides, in addition to supplying the same label for individual files.

               You  can  set  the  default  security  context  for unlabeled files using defcontext= option.
 This overrides the value set for unlabeled files in the policy and requires a filesystem that supports xattr labeling.

               The rootcontext= option allows you to explicitly label the root inode of a FS being mounted before that FS or inode becomes visible to userspace.
-This was found  to  be  useful for things like stateless Linux.
+This was found to be use‐ ful for things like stateless Linux.

               Note that the kernel rejects any remount request that includes the context option, even when unchanged from the current context.

-              Warning:  the context value might contain commas, in which case the value has to be properly quoted, otherwise mount(8) will interpret the comma as a separator between mount op‐ tions.
+              Warning: the context value might contain commas, in which case the value has to be properly quoted, otherwise mount(8) will interpret the comma as a separator between mount options.
 Don't forget that the shell strips off quotes and thus double quoting is required.
 For example:

                      mount -t tmpfs none /mnt -o \
                        'context="system_u:object_r:tmp_t:s0:c127,c456",noexec'